-Ditalini and fusilli are probably the most common shapes of pasta used, but honestly, you can use any type of pasta you want!
-I like egg noodles, but tubes, small, Israeli couscous and even a longer tagliatelle will work.
+Ditalini pasta and fusilli are probably the most common shapes of pasta used, but honestly, you can use any type of pasta you want/ I like egg noodles, but tubes, small, Israeli couscous and even a longer tagliatelle will work.

 If you are going low carb, this soup is great without noodles too.

-Beef is the most commonly used protein for Pasta E Fagioli, however chicken, pork, turkey or even veal can all be substituted.
+Beef is the most commonly used protein for this bean soup, however chicken, pork, turkey or even veal can all be substituted.
 If you want to get super fancy, grab a package of “meatloaf mix” that has a blend.
 You can also add sliced and cooked Italian sausage.

 The main factor is making sure it is lean.
 And even with a lean meat, you’ll want to drain it after cooking to prevent having a oil slick in your soup.

-To make more flavorful pasta, give it a nice hot sear in a hot pan.
+To make more flavorful pasta, give it a nice hot sear in a hot pan, not medium heat.
 Most people just cook ground beef instead of searing and browning, which will provide the most maximum flavor be producing the Maillard reaction.
 It also keeps it the juiciest and most tender.